YongHwan2161/cppWebServer3/system-documents/initialization.md

   - Created if doesn't exist
   - Loaded into CoreMap if exists
 - **data.bin**: vertex data storage
-  - Created with initial vertexs if doesn't exist
+  - Created with initial vertices if doesn't exist
-  - Used to load existing vertexs if present
+  - Used to load existing vertices if present
 - **free_space.bin**: Free space management
   - Created with empty state if doesn't exist
   - Loaded into memory if exists